-About two and a half years ago, a man managed to trap Melissoula and remove her from her herd in Mount Aenos, Kefalonia.
+About five years ago, a man managed to trap Melissoula and remove her from her herd in Mount Aenos, Kefalonia.
 The same person who removed her managed to domesticate her along with two other male horses (one of them a stallion) and they formed their own herd living stray on the streets of the island.

 Unfortunately for these animals, it was not long before an accident occurred and one of the males was found with horrific wounds in his abdomen which left no hope for him beyond the relief of euthanasia.